Tommytinny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     The script should display the number in base 16, followed by a new line
 # File: 101-rot13
 This script encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+# File: 102-odd
+This script prints every other line from the input, starting with the first line.